jina-ai/clip-as-service/client/README.md

 - :hatching_chick: **Easy-to-use**: require only two lines of code to get sentence/token-level encodes.
 - :zap: **Fast**: 900 sentences/s on a single Tesla M40 24GB.
 Low latency, optimized for speed.
 See [benchmark](#zap-benchmark).
 - :octopus: **Scalable**: scale nicely and smoothly on multiple GPUs and multiple clients without worrying about concurrency.
 See [benchmark](#speed-wrt-num_client).
+- :gem: **Reliable**: tested on multi-billion sentences; days of running without a break or OOM or any nasty exceptions.

 More features: asynchronous encoding; multicasting; mix GPU & CPU workloads; graph optimization; `tf.data` friendly; customized tokenizer; pooling strategy and layer; XLA support etc.